 Supervisor George DeVault, who lives in Milestone Area III of the Vera Cruz project and finds himself in a similar situation to Christman, abstained from the vote.
 “It’s not fair, it’s wrong, and it needs to be better.
 I can’t vote for it (the exemption) because I would want one too,” DeVault said.

-Christman, who lives at 3311 Main Road East, first approached the Upper Milford Board of Supervisors to let him opt out of the ongoing Vera Cruz Sewer Project at the board’s June 7 meeting.
+Christman, who lives at 3311 Main Road East, first approached of the ongoing at the board’s June 7 meeting.
 At that time, Christman told the board he was seeking the exemption because his house sits more than 500 feet from the road and his 11-acre property has a fully functional and relatively new sand mound.